 Bondi: World-famous Bondi Beach is located on Sydney’s east side and is definitely worth checking out if you’re a fan of sand and surf.

 Milsons Point: Situated on the north side of Sydney Harbour, Milsons Point is home to the popular Luna Park and is easily accessible by both car and ferry.

-- Newtown: South of the CBD, Newtown is a popular, artsy suburb that has many noteworthy restaurants and interesting attractions.
+Newtown: Bordering the south of Sydney’s CBD, Newtown is a popular, artsy suburb that holds an array of cafés, thrift shops, bookstores, and galleries.